brianary/scripts/README.md

 ### Database

 - **[ConvertFrom-DataRow.ps1](ConvertFrom-DataRow.ps1)**: Converts a DataRow object to a PSObject, Hashtable, or single value.
-- :up: **[Export-DatabaseScripts.ps1](Export-DatabaseScripts.ps1)**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
+- **[Export-DatabaseScripts.ps1](Export-DatabaseScripts.ps1)**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
 - **[Export-TableMerge.ps1](Export-TableMerge.ps1)**: Exports table data as a T-SQL MERGE statement.
 - **[Find-DatabaseValue.ps1](Find-DatabaseValue.ps1)**: Searches an entire database for a field value.
 - **[Find-DbColumn.ps1](Find-DbColumn.ps1)**: Searches for database columns.